-Ben Bishop comes up big while Lightning hold off Kings 2-1
+Hedman scratched late, but Lightning hold off Kings 2-1

 Bishop made several sharp saves later, including a point-blank stop on Marian Gaborik with 2:30 to play.

-The Lightning have been one of the NHL's worst teams since Thanksgiving, but they played a sharp puck-possession game in Los Angeles.
-Johnson tied it late in the first off an exceptional cross-ice pass from Jonathan Drouin.
+''The Lightning play a fast game, and I think we need to play better in the defensive zone,'' Clifford said. ''We allowed the Lightning to use their speed.''

-Boyle then put the Lightning ahead in the final minute of the second period, banking a shot off Dustin Brown in the crease while Budaj was sprawled on the ice after a long scramble.
+Boyle put the Lightning ahead in the final minute of the second period, banking a shot off Dustin Brown in the crease while Budaj was sprawled on the ice after a long scramble.

 NOTES: D Luke Witkowski played in Hedman's place, making an appearance for the third time in five games since a stint in the minors.
 He fought Clifford early on, and he got an assist on Johnson's goal for his second NHL point. ...
-Hedman participated in pregame warmups, but left early.
-He leads all NHL defensemen with 31 assists. ...
+After a visit from San Jose on Wednesday, the Kings will be on the road until after the All-Star Game at Staples Center on Jan.
+29. ...
+Hedman leads all NHL defensemen with 31 assists. ...
 Kopitar is on the first four-game scoring streak of his quiet season.
 He had three points Saturday night against Winnipeg.

 UP NEXT